Special Monthly Compensation Rates

 Another quick example, Bertha qualifies for SMC Category M and has 3 kids that qualify, all over 18.
 Since none are under 18, she would choose the rate for just herself ($5,132.92).
 She would then add 3 children over 18 ($334.49 x 3 = $1,003.47).
 Her final SMC rate would be $6,136.39 ($5,132.92 + $1,003.47 = $6,136.39).

 When considering spouses, it is pretty straightforward unless you have a spouse who needs regular Aid and Attendance.
-This means that your spouse needs regular help with daily tasks like dressing, bathing, eating, etc. Your spouse only qualifies for this if they are not hospitalized or institutionalized, but are receiving home care by a home nurse or family member.
+This means that your spouse needs regular help with the Activities of Daily Living.
+Your spouse only qualifies for this if they are not hospitalized or institutionalized, but are receiving home care by a home nurse or family member.

 The additional amount noted in the row for an Aid and Attendance Spouse is added directly to whatever rate you qualify for with the dependents.
 For example, Barbara qualifies for SMC Category L, and her husband qualifies for Aid and Attendance.
 She would then take the rate for her and her husband ($4,859.46) and add the amount for Aid and Attendance ($191.14).
 Her final SMC rate would be $5,050.60 ($4,859.46 + $191.14 = $5,050.60).

 Special Monthly Compensation Rates Table

 The amount for Category K is the same no matter how many dependents you have: $128.62.

 All additional children under 18 receive $103.55 each.